Promo code SPRING2022 will be automatically applied at checkout!

 • Unintended weight loss

 What is Diabetes?
-Type 1 vs. Type 2

-Type 1 diabetes is an autoimmune disorder in which the body attacks and destroys insulin-producing cells in the pancreas, causing complications like high blood sugar and ketoacidosis.
+Type 1 diabetes is an autoimmune disorder in which the body attacks and destroys insulin-producing cells in the pancreas, causing complications like high glucose and ketoacidosis.
 People with type 1 diabetes make up about five to 10 percent of all people with diabetes.
 It often occurs in childhood or adolescence, but it can develop at any time.

 Type 2 diabetes, which accounts for the majority of diabetes cases, occurs when the body becomes resistant to insulin and/or doesn't produce enough insulin to meet its needs, causing glucose to build up in the blood.
-Type 2 diabetes is most common in older adults, but can develop in childhood as well.
+Type 2 diabetes is most common in older adults, but it can develop in childhood as well.

 Gestational diabetes (GDM) is considered a complication of pregnancy and may occur due to changes in glucose tolerance associated with pregnancy.
 GDM affects approximately 16.5% of pregnancies throughout the world.